Podcast: Play in new window | Download

 Jake Sorofman is CMO of Pendo, a Raleigh, NC SaaS company that provides insights, guidance, and communication for digital product teams.
 Before Pendo, Jake was VP and chief of research at Gartner, Inc., where he focused on CMO topics and marketing trends.
 Prior to that, he spent 16 years in marketing leadership roles with venture-backed software companies.

-In this episode, hosts Sean and Joe speak with Pendo chief marketing officer Jake Sorofman about the recent reports and the continuing evolution of the product manager role.
+In this episode, hosts Sean and Joe speak with Pendo Chief Marketing Officer Jake Sorofman about the recent report and the continuing evolution of the product manager role.
 “It’s a role on the rise,” Jake says, “but also one in a state of transition.
 It’s only in the last 10 years that product management has really come into focus as a very strategic part of the business.”

 Joe: [00:00:00] OK so Sean, we’re here today with Jake Sorofman, and he’s the Chief Marketing Officer over at Pendo and that is a tool we are hearing a lot about in the product space of companies starting to use to better serve their users.